yinongzhou/yinongzhou.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper has been accepted by <b>Physical Review B</b>: Higher-dimensional spin selectivity in chiral crystals.
+Our paper has been accepted by <b>Physical Review B</b>: <a href='https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.045434'>Higher-dimensional spin selectivity in chiral crystals</a>.